 Publications and ethics

-The proceedings are available to buy from the EWTEC proceedings secure online store.
+The proceedings are available for registered delegates of the current conference and (after the conference) to buy, from the EWTEC proceedings web site

-Please follow the link and you will be transferred to the proceedings store webpage where you can find an overview of the conference programmes and download the proceedings.
+Please follow the link and you will be transferred to the proceedings store webpage where you can find an overview of the conference programmes and view the proceedings.

 1. EWTEC and its proceedings